Components of a Database Management System

 Also called the cache manger, this is responsible for handling of data in the database, providing a recovery to the system that allows it to recover the data after a failure.

 The core service for storing, processing, and securing data, this provides controlled access and rapid transaction processing to address the requirements of the most demanding data consuming applications.
-It is often used to create relational databases for online transaction processing or online analytical processing data.
+It is often used to create relational databases for online transaction processing or online analytical data processing.

 This is a reserved space within a database used to store information about the database itself.
 A data dictionary is a set of read-only table and views, containing the different information about the data used in the enterprise to ensure that database representation of the data follow one standard as defined in the dictionary.